google/skia/site/user/api/SkMatrix_Reference.md

 SkScalar getScaleX() const
 </pre>

-Returns scale factor multiplied by x input, contributing to x output.
+Returns horizontal scale factor.Returns scale factor multiplied by x input, contributing to x output.
 With <a href="#SkMatrix_mapPoints">mapPoints</a>, scales <a href="#Point">Points</a> along the x-axis.

 ### Return Value